 Information about the Company's performance obligations for material contracts are summarised below:

-The performance obligation of the Company in case of sale of residential plots and apartments and commercial office space is satisfied once the project is completed and control is transferred to the customers.
+The performance obligation of the Company in case of sale of residential plots and apartments and commercial office space is satisfied once the underlying unit is complete in accordance with contract with customers and the control is transferred to the customers.

 The customer makes the payment for contracted price as per the installment stipulated in the respective Buyer's Agreement.